askrella/whatsapp-chatgpt/README.md

 This WhatsApp bot uses OpenAI's GPT and DALL-E 2 to respond to user inputs.

+You can even talk to the bot using voice messages, he will transcribe them and respond with a voice message.
+For more information, check out our [documentation](https://askrella.github.io/whatsapp-chatgpt).

 <img width="904" alt="Example prompts" src="https://user-images.githubusercontent.com/6507938/219959783-96cac29a-d786-4586-a1fc-4dca827c4344.png">

 ## Requirements